 Injectable Insulin treats diabetes mellitus by providing a source of the hormone, Insulin when the body produces inadequate amounts.
 Insulin is necessary for glucose (blood sugar) to be able to enter the cells of the body and be used for energy.

-Must shipped Express 1-2 Days.
-A $29.95 flat rate fee is charged for all orders.
+Must be shipped Express 1-2 days.
+Shipping fees start at $29.95 and are charged for all orders.
 Someone should be present to sign for and receive the order when it ships to you.
 For more shipping info click here.